onflow/cadence/docs/json-cadence-spec.md

 }
 ```

-## Recursive Types
+## Repeated Types

-When a composite type appears more than once within the same JSON encoding, either because it is
+When a composite type appears more than once within the same JSON type encoding, either because it is
 recursive or because it is repeated (e.g. in a composite field), the composite is instead
 represented by its type ID.